Neubauer-Group/UFOManager/README.md

  --Your_Model.json
 ```
 Before upload your new metadata to Github, you can first check the new metadata.
 Then, a Github person access token is required, the getpass() is also used here for safety.
-Or You can enter 'No' to exit, upload by yourself later.
+Or You can enter No to exit, upload by yourself later.
 ```bash
 $ Please enter you Github access token: Your Github personal access token or No
 ```